EdWorld Internet Topics

 A legislative history.

-The following links are appropriate for secondary school studies of Hispanic culture:
+The following link is appropriate for secondary school studies of Hispanic culture:

 More than 65 lesson plans written by secondary teachers in 1995 as part of a summer institute at the Latin America Data Base.
 Many activities are cross-disciplinary and some integrate the Internet.